-At times, divorce and other family law matters can be resolved without the expense, time, and stress of lengthy courtroom proceedings.
+At times, divorce and other family law matters in Portland, OR can be resolved without the expense, time, and stress of lengthy courtroom proceedings.
 Involving a professional mediator who encourages productive communication between disputing parties, mediation takes a collaborative approach to a disagreement.
-This allows disputing parties to retain more control over proceedings – and their outcome.
+Divorce mediation allows disputing parties to retain more control over proceedings – and their outcome.
 Rather than lawyers and judges making decisions regarding custody or divorce, the parties themselves can reach mutually acceptable agreements that are in their best interests.

 In determining whether mediation is right for you (or if it will be required in your case), you may find it helpful to review the pros and cons of this collaborative approach to family law disputes.

 Mediation can offer several key benefits.
 For example:

 - Mediators are impartial and must not favor one party over the other.

 - Mediation typically takes far less time than courtroom hearings and proceedings.

 - Mediation is typically far less expensive than litigating family law matters.